-Absolutely.
-Surrogacy is a selfless act, but the surrogate mother is entitled to rights and protections as well.
+Surrogacy is a selfless act, but the surrogate mother is entitled to rights and protections as well under the guidance of their state's laws.
 Some of these include the right to:

 A surrogate should be well educated on the physical and medical implications of surrogacy to make the best decision for her.
 Medical consent is a major provision within a surrogacy contract; it means that both the intended parents and surrogate must agree to testing for medical conditions and communicable diseases.
 Before the match is confirmed, it’s also important to discuss reproductive choices to ensure you share the same feelings and beliefs.
 A woman’s right to choose legally extends to surrogates, however, the contract also obligates both parties to cooperate with each other.

 No. While a surrogate has rights, the right to keep the child is not one of them.
 Once legal parenthood is established, the surrogate has no legal rights to the child and she cannot claim to be the legal mother.
 In the same vein, the contract protects the surrogate from any kind of legal or medical responsibility for the child.
-It’s important to remember that your surrogate’s motivation is not to keep the baby.
+It’s important to remember that a surrogate’s motivation is not to keep the baby.
 ConceiveAbilities’ comprehensive screening, which includes a full mental health evaluation, clinical interview, and records review, helps ensure that a surrogate's goal is the same as the intended parents' goal – to help build the intended parent's family.
+Listen to our Busting Surrogacy Myths with Dr. Heather Carlson to learn more about surrogacy facts.

 A pre-birth order is a parentage document that establishes the intended parent(s) as the legal parents of the baby.
 It expedites the post-birth legal process so that the baby can leave the hospital with the parents and the parents' names appear on the baby's birth certificate.
 Ideally, it’s finalized during the second or early third trimester.